erthink/libmdbx/docs/_restrictions.md

   \note Workaround: Check for stale readers periodically, using the
               `mdbx_reader_check()` function or the mdbx_stat tool.

-3. Stale writers will be cleared automatically by MDBX on supprted platforms.
+3. Stale writers will be cleared automatically by MDBX on supported platforms.
 But this is platform-specific, especially of implementation of shared POSIX-mutexes and support for robust mutexes.
 For instance there are no known issues on Linux, OSX,